 Proving negligence requires you and your attorney to show that someone breached the duty of care they owed you, directly causing the accident.
 You must also demonstrate how the incident directly led to your injuries and losses.

 Vessel operators have a duty to comply with applicable laws, boat owners have a duty to maintain their craft properly, and boat builders must produce a safe and seaworthy vessel.
 A failure to meet any of these obligations could constitute a negligent breach of duty.
-A diligent attorney can help you gather evidence to prove the other party in your boat crash acted negligently.
+A diligent Wesley Chapel boat accident lawyer can help you gather evidence to prove that the other party in your boat crash acted negligently.

 What Damages Might Be Available?